dd32/td-gh-ex/readme.txt

 ###################### Copyright ######################
 Customizr is a free WordPress theme designed by Nicolas Guillaume in Nice, France. (www.themesandco.com) Feel free to use, modify and redistribute this theme as you like.
-You may remove any copyright references (unless required by third party components) and crediting is not necessary, but very appreciated... ;-D.
+You may remove any copyright references (unless required by third party components) and crediting is not necessary, but much appreciated... ;-D.
-Customizr is distributed under the terms of the GNU GPL v2.0 or later Enjoy it!
+Customizr is distributed under the terms of the GNU GPL v2.0 or later Most important : enjoy it!